saksham2105/saksham2105/README.md

 - :telescope: I'm currently working as a Software Engineer at HashedIN;
 - :hourglass_flowing_sand:Working on a Project [Codify](https://github.com/saksham2105/codify) and practicing DSA more and more;
-- 💬 I love connecting with different people so if you want any help, I'll be happy to meet you more! :) ;
+- 💬 I love to contribute in Open source projects and connecting with different people:);
 - 📫 How to reach me: solankisaksham1998@gmail.com;
 <br><br><br><br>